 Passionate fans aren’t happy with Harry Potter and the Cursed Child, the new play that (we’re promised) concludes the story of The Boy Who Lived.

-The script is a collaboration between J.K Rowling, playwright Jack Thorne and Cursed Child’s director John Tiffany, with the magic being brought to life at the Palace Theatre in the London West End.
-The release of the script was timed to coincide with the play’s opening, and naturally it has become a publishing sensation.
+The script is a collaboration between J.K.
+Rowling, playwright Jack Thorne, and Cursed Child’s director John Tiffany, with the magic being brought to life at the Palace Theatre in London’s West End.
+The script’s release was timed to coincide with the play’s opening, and naturally it has become a publishing sensation.

 Unfortunately, some Muggles didn’t realize that Cursed Child is not a new novel, or a novelization of the play, but a play.
 Oops.

-The action is set 19 years after Harry and pals defeated Lord Voldemort, and it revolves around Albus Potter’s and Scorpius Malfoy’s quest to go back in time to save Cedric Diggory.
+The action is set 19 years after Harry and pals defeated Lord Voldemort.
+It revolves around Albus Potter and Scorpius Malfoy’s quest to go back in time to save Cedric Diggory.
 Why?
 Because the teenage Albus doesn’t get along with dad Harry, that’s why.

 This immediately throws up problems, because time travel in Rowling’s universe has previously been a closed casual loop that can’t affect future events.

 It’s surprising that Harry and Albus don’t see eye to eye – in the epilogue to Deathly Hallows Harry seemed very attuned to his son.
 Other students harassing the boy because of his famous dad is pretty believable, but again, I’m left wondering: does Hogwarts have any anti-bullying policies at all?!

-Albus and Scorpius get their hands on a time turner, and thanks to some encouragement from Cedric Diggory’s cousin Delphi Diggory, Albus and Scorpius go back to the Triwizard Tournament to stop Cedric from winning with Harry and getting killed by Voldemort.
+Albus and Scorpius get their hands on a time turner.
+Thanks to some encouragement from Cedric Diggory’s cousin Delphi Diggory, the pair go back to the Triwizard Tournament to stop Cedric from getting killed by Voldemort.